riccardo-df/riccardo-df.github.io/conferences.md

 **2024** *(including scheduled)*
 - Annual Conference of the European Society for Population Economics (ESPE).
+- RCEA International Conference in Economics, Econometrics and Finance.
 - Annual Conference of the Scottish Economic Society (SES).

 **2023**